Purpose of these procedures

 What happens after you make a disclosure

 Once a public interest disclosure has been made, it cannot be withdrawn.
 But a discloser may state that they do not wish the disclosure to be investigated and they may refuse to consent to their name and contact details being provided to the Secretary or his delegates.
-The current Secretary and names of delegates can be found on the intranet or DFAT website.
+The current Secretary and a list of delegates can be found on the intranet.

 A person who has made a disclosure under the PID Act should not discuss the details of their disclosure with anyone who does not have a need to know about it.
 Discussions with these people will not be protected by the PID Act.